slashmili/ex_guard/README.md

           [{:ex_guard, "~> 0.9.0", only: :dev}]
         end

-  2. Create a file named `ExGuardfile` in your root directory:
+  2. Create a file named `ExGuardfile` in your root application directory:
     ```elixir
       use ExGuard.Config